bencer3283/bencer3283.github.io/experiences/intern_at_PW_2019.md

 My work also includes working with Canon EDSDK and LabVIEW to create a accompanying software that can control the camera and take image.

+Photonic Workshop and its labratorires are supervised and hosted by Doc. *Chang Yu Ming*.

 [See intership report](\docs\PW2019report.pdf)

 ![confocal microscope with Canon camera](https://i.imgur.com/uwwCllG.jpg)